Put-in-Bay Diary January 2014

-Put-in-Bay Diary-Fri., Jan.
+Diary January 2014 Fri., Jan.
 10th – It feels like a heat wave today compared to the last few days.
 A half dozen plus cross the ice from Marblehead and enjoy a stop at Tipper’s.
 There are also ice crossers from Catawba on the island.
 The four newly-elected Put-in-Bay school board members.
 Billy Market, Dino Uszak, Mike Byrnes and Joy Cooper, are sworn in at the first meeting of 2014.

 Sat., Jan.
 11th – Cara and Jeff Bast got their 4-wheeler stuck in a huge, knee-deep slush bank.
 Fortunately, there were helpers around to get them out.
 They still caught a bunch of perch.

 Sun., Jan.
-12th – Dustin Heineman is out taking pictures of the beautiful sunset off the West Shore.
+12th – Dustin Heineman is taking pictures of the beautiful sunset off the West Shore.
 Sue Thwaite celebrates

 Tues., Jan.
 14th – There’s a lot of movement on the ice today as fishermen reposition their shanties.
 Marie Schroeder lands